princeton-computational-imaging/GHz-FMCW/README.md

 ```

 ## Data
-For data of the real-world scenes, their FMCW signals are located in the 'fmcw_signals/' folder and their phase values are store in the 'phase/' folder.
+For data of the real-world scenes, their FMCW signals are located in the 'fmcw_signals/' folder available at http://ghz-fmcw.cs.princeton.edu and their phase values are store in the 'phase/' folder.
 The Synthetic test data presented in the paper are extracted from the Hypersim dataset [Hypersim RGB-D](https://github.com/apple/ml-hypersim).
 See 'dataloader/' folder for more details.

 ## Inference
-To perform inference on real-world captures, please download the pre-trained model in the 'network/' folder, then you can run the 'optica_2023.ipynb' notebook in Jupyter Notebook.
+To perform inference on real-world captures, please download the pre-trained model in the 'network/' folder from http://ghz-fmcw.cs.princeton.edu, then you can run the 'optica_2023.ipynb' notebook in Jupyter Notebook.
 The notebook will process the measurements and display reconstructed depth.

 ## License
 Our code is licensed under BSL-1.
 By downloading the software, you agree to the terms of this License.